 Uploading your file

 First, you need to upload your audio file to AmberScript.
-You can do this by clicking the upload button at the top left of your screen.
+You can do this by clicking the upload button at the top left or at the bottom of your screen.
 After clicking on Upload you have to select the file you wish to transcribe and click on Open.
-We support the following audio files: .mp3, .mp4, .aac, m4a and .wav
+We support the following audio files: .mp3, .mp4, .aac, m4a and .wav.

 Our software works best with files shorter than 120 minutes.
 Do you have a file longer than 120 minutes?
 In this case, you can cut this file into smaller files, more about this later.